Karl-Horning/graphql-rate-limit/README.md

 startApolloServer(port);
 ```

-For more detailed information, refer to the GraphQL Rate Limit Directive [Documentation](https://www.npmjs.com/package/graphql-rate-limit-directive).
+For more detailed information, [refer to the GraphQL Rate Limit Directive Documentation](https://www.npmjs.com/package/graphql-rate-limit-directive).

-Certainly!
-Here's an example of how you might structure a FAQ or Troubleshooting section for your GraphQL Rate Limit project:

 ## FAQ and Troubleshooting